✨ We're excited to announce we've raised a €5M Seed led by EQT Ventures

 Employees are also required to make contributions towards their pension plan, which the government then tops up in the form of tax relief.

-The UK government has set a lower and upper limit on all employee earnings, known as “qualifying earnings”, to calculate pension contributions for the auto-enrolment scheme.
-This band ranges between £6,240 - £50,270 a year.
+Moreover, the UK government has set lower and upper limits on all employee earnings, known as qualifying earnings, to calculate pension contributions for the auto-enrollment scheme.

-For auto-enrolment, workers are classified into three categories based on earnings and age:
+For auto enrolment, workers are classified into three categories based on earnings and age:

-• Entitled workers: Workers aged between 16-74 ordinarily working in the UK under employment contracts and earning less than the qualifying earnings, i.e., £6,240.
+Entitled workers: Workers aged between 16-74 ordinarily working in the UK under employment contracts and earning less than the qualifying earnings, i.e., £6,240.

-• Eligible jobholders: Workers aged between 22 and the State Pension age (66 as of 2023), having qualifying earnings.
+Eligible jobholders: Workers aged between 22 and the State Pension age (66 as of 2024), having qualifying earnings.

-• Non-eligible jobholders: These workers aren’t eligible for auto-enrolment but can opt-in voluntarily.
+Non-eligible jobholders: These workers aren’t eligible for auto-enrolment but can opt-in voluntarily.
 This category includes workers who are either:

-• Aged between 16 and 74 and earn between £6,240 to £10,000 a year.
+Aged between 16 and 74 and earn between £6,240 to £10,000 a year.
 OR

-• Aged between 16 to 21, or between State Pension age and 74, earning over £10,000 per year.
+Aged between 16 and 21, or between State Pension age and 74, earning over £10,000 per year.

 How is the eligibility determined?